microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/43.basic-bot-appinsights/README.md

 - Navigate to [LUIS portal](https://www.luis.ai).
 - Click the `Sign in` button.
 - Click on the `Choose File` and select [basic-bot.json](basic-bot.json) from the `botbuilder-samples/csharp_dotnetcore/13.basic-bot/CognitiveModels` folder.
-- Update [BotConfiguration.bot](BotConfiguration.bot) file with your AppId, SubscriptionKey, Region and Version.
+- Update [basic-bot-appinsights.bot](basic-bot-appinsights.bot) file with your AppId, SubscriptionKey, Region and Version.
     You can find this information under "Manage" tab for your LUIS application at [LUIS portal](https://www.luis.ai).
     - The `AppID` can be found in "Application Information"
     - The `SubscriptionKey` can be found in "Keys and Endpoints", under the `Key 1` column
     - The `region` can be found in "Keys and Endpoints", under the `Region` column
-- Update [BotConfiguration.bot](BotConfiguration.bot) file with your Authoring Key.
+- Update [basic-bot-appinsights.bot](basic-bot-appinsights.bot) file with your Authoring Key.
     You can find this under your user settings at [luis.ai](https://www.luis.ai).
 Click on your name in the upper right hand corner of the portal, and click on the "Settings" menu option.
     NOTE: Once you publish your app on LUIS portal for the first time, it takes some time for the endpoint to become available, about 5 minutes of wait should be sufficient.
-- Update [BotConfiguration.bot](BotConfiguration.bot) file to ensure the `Id` property on the `luis` service type is set to `basic-bot-LUIS`.
+- Update [basic-bot-appinsights.bot](basic-bot-appinsights.bot) file to ensure the `Id` property on the `luis` service type is set to `basic-bot-LUIS`.
 ## Visual Studio
 - Navigate to the samples folder (`botbuilder-samples/samples/csharp_dotnetcore/13.basic-bot`) and open `BasicBot.csproj` in Visual Studio.
 - Run the project (press `F5` key)